WilsonBillkia/bane/README.md

 * Deploy your public key to your nodes
 * Install requirements to all nodes (build-essential, libssl-dev, unzip)
 * Install screen, htop, tcpdump, tree to all nodes (management tools for headless maintenance and monitoring)
-(In these examples lcy is an airport code for the location - use your own naming conventions)
+(In these examples lcy is an airport/geo code - use your own naming conventions)

 ```
 ansible-playbook nodelcy.yml